 - The bags can nicely be stored in the freezer for up to 2-3 months.

-- Transfer the soup to a dutch oven or saucepan over low-medium heat.
+- Next, transfer it to a dutch oven or saucepan over low-medium heat.

 - When reheating, you may need to add a bit of milk or cream, add a ¼ cup at a time.